sbalian/quantum-random/README.md

        [0.35894084, 0.72219929, 0.55388594]])
 ```

-The NumPy integration is implemented using [RandomGen][randomgen].

 ## Installation

 ```bash
 pip install quantum-random
 ```

 The minimum supported version of Python is 3.9.

-If you want NumPy support:
+The NumPy interface is optional.
+To include it:

 ```bash
 pip install 'quantum-random[numpy]'
 ```

-## Setting your API key
+## Setting the ANU Quantum Numbers API key

-ANU requires an API key.
+ANU Quantum Numbers requires an API key.
 You can get a free trial or pay for a key
 [here][anupricing].

-You can set the key in three ways:
+You can set the key in order of precedence as follows:

-1. By setting the environment variable `QRANDOM_API_KEY`.
+1. Set the `QRANDOM_API_KEY` environment variable.
-2. By running the included command line utility `qrandom-init` to save your
+2. Write the key to `qrandom.ini` using the `qrandom-init` setup utility (included with
-key in `qrandom.ini` in a subdirectory of your home or user config directory
+the package).
+By default, the INI file is saved in your home config directory
-(e.g., `~/.config/qrandom/`).
-3. By running `qrandom-init` to save your key in `qrandom.ini` in a directory
-of your choice, and then specifying this directory by setting
+(e.g., `~/.config/` in Linux) and `qrandom` will find it without you having to set
+any environment varialbes.
+If you choose to save to a different location, you
-`QRANDOM_CONFIG_DIR`.
+must set `QRANDOM_CONFIG_DIR`.

-If `QRANDOM_API_KEY` is set, its value is used as the API key and the
-config file is not read.
-Otherwise, `qrandom` will look for the key
-in the config directory.
-The config directory defaults to the XDG home config
-and can be changed by setting `QRANDOM_CONFIG_DIR`.
+The config file is ignored if `QRANDOM_API_KEY` is set.

 ## Pre-fetching batches

-Batches of quantum numbers are fetched from the API as needed.
+Quantum numbers are fetched from the API in batches of 1024 as needed.
+Use
-Each batch contains 1024 numbers.
-Use `qrandom.fill(n)` to fetch `n` batches
-if you need to pre-fetch at the start of your computation.
+`qrandom.fill(n)` to pre-fetch `n` batches at the start of your computation.

-## Tests
+## Implementation details

-The tests run for Python 3.9 - 3.13 on the latest Windows, macOS and Ubuntu runner
-images.
-See [here](./analysis/uniform.md) for a visualisation and a Kolmogorov–Smirnov
-test.

-## Notes on implementation

 The default pseudo-random generator is replaced by calls to
 the ANU API.
 The `qrandom` module exposes a class derived from `random.Random` with a